GSA/digitalgov.gov/content/posts/2016-07-21-confirming-the-cancellation-a-vha-ab-testing-quick-study.md

 Based on the references, research, and input from the UX-COP, HFE created four additional mockup confirmation dialogs to compare to the proposed dialog in a quick usability assessment.
 Mid-assessment, the developers communicated that they had changed their proposed button language to “Close” and “Cancel Function.”
 As a result, three of the five sessions presented five options and two sessions had six options.
 Having a new option didn’t change the results significantly.
 While the button-order language will be universal for all function-cancellation confirmations, HFE created placeholder functions such as “order” and “consult request” in the mockups to provide verisimilitude to the presented scenarios.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure3.jpg" alt="Figure 3: Mockup #2 - Return to Function/Cancel Function" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure3.jpg" alt="Figure 3: Mockup #2 - Return to Function/Cancel Function" %}

 <p style="text-align: center">
   <i>Figure 3: Mockup #2 &#8211; Return to Function/Cancel Function.</i>
 </p>

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure4.jpg" alt="Figure 4: Mockup #3 - Back/Delete New Function." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure4.jpg" alt="Figure 4: Mockup #3 - Back/Delete New Function." %}

 <p style="text-align: center">
   <i>Figure 4: Mockup #3 &#8211; Back/Delete New Function.</i>
 </p>

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure5.jpg" alt="Figure 5: Mockup #4 - Cancel/Discontinue Function." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure5.jpg" alt="Figure 5: Mockup #4 - Cancel/Discontinue Function." %}

 <p style="text-align: center">
   <i>Figure 5: Mockup #4 &#8211; Cancel/Discontinue Function.</i>
 </p>

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure6.jpg" alt="Figure 6: Mockup #5 - Back/Proceed with Cancellation." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure6.jpg" alt="Figure 6: Mockup #5 - Back/Proceed with Cancellation." %}

 <p style="text-align: center">
   <i>Figure 6: Mockup #5 &#8211; Back/Proceed with Cancellation.</i>
 </p>

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-FIgure7.jpg" alt="Figure 7: Mockup #6 - Close/Cancel Order (late developer addition)." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-FIgure7.jpg" alt="Figure 7: Mockup #6 - Close/Cancel Order (late developer addition)." %}

 <p style="text-align: center">
   <i>Figure 7: Mockup #6 &#8211; Close/Cancel Order (late developer addition).</i>
 </p>

 HFE used Optimal Sort’s Chalkmark™ software to display the screenshots in randomized order to each of the five participants and asked them to perform very short tasks.
 The tasks described various scenarios in which clinicians started a function such as a lab order, consult request, or entry of a new allergy, but realized midway through the form that they needed to cancel it using the “cancel&#8221; button at the bottom of the form.
 We then asked participants to select the button on the dialog mockup that would ensure that the partially entered data was NOT added to the patient’s record.
 The HFE facilitator asked the participants to simply click, without too much thought or thinking aloud.
 Chalkmark recorded which buttons the participants selected and how long it took them to make each click.

 Following the six tasks, participants viewed all of the screenshots again and ranked them in ascending order from easiest to most difficult for the purpose of choosing not to enter data into the patient record.
 In total, the metrics and information HFE captured in these 45-minute sessions included: